 Assigning physiognomy (annual, biennial, perennial; tree,shrub, vine, forb, grass, sedge, fern) to species is usually straightforward.
 However, some herbaceous plants may be either annual or biennial or even annual or perennial depending on their circumstances.
 If they are capable of being a perennial, we have assigned that physiognomy.
 Monocarpic species, which live 2 years or sometimes more, are treated as biennials and “winter annuals” are considered annuals.
 The distinction between shrubs and herbaceous plants becomes blurred in some instances.
-Evergreen creepers with persistent stems such Mitchella repens and Linnaea borealis can plausibly be viewed as very dwarf shrubs, as might some Lamiaceae and Brassicaceae, and perhaps even Comandra umbellata and Geocaulon lividum, with persistent woody bases can also be viewed as "shrublets."
+Evergreen creepers with persistent stems such Mitchella repens and Linnaea borealis can plausibly be viewed as very dwarf shrubs.
+Some Lamiaceae and Brassicaceae, and perhaps even Comandra umbellata and Geocaulon lividum, with persistent woody bases can also be viewed as "shrublets."
 These are here considered herbaceous, although they are mostly accommodated in the “woody plant” key to avoid confusion.
 Assignment of tree versus shrub is based on tradition; small woody plants such as Dirca palustris with single trunks and thus a tree-like habit are treated as shrubs, as are thicket forming species such as some Cornus and Salix, plus Zanthoxylum that may occasionally reach the size of small trees.
 Perhaps the most difficult category is vine.
 Lygodium palmatum is both a fern and a vine; it is assigned to the fern category.
 While some definitions of vine include trailing plants, here we require “climbing” ability with specialized stems that twine, have tendrils, aerial roots, clinging hooks, etc. Otherwise, many mat-forming or prostrate herbs and arching or tip-rooting shrubs would have to be considered vines.
 Perhaps most problematic are thorny species such as some Rosa and Rubus, which are basically shrubs, and are here so considered, but which can, with their thorny branches, scramble through shrubs and occasionally into the lower branches of small trees in thickets.